Prescott, Oakland, California: History

+In the late 1960s, the first headquarters of the Black Panther Party was located in a Victorian house on Peralta Street near 11th.
+Many years later, on August 22, 1989, BPP founder Huey P. Newton was gunned down on the 1450 block of 9th Street, just a few blocks from the former Party headquarters.
+The shooting is alleged to have been over a failed drug deal.
+The street on which the shooting took place has since been renamed Dr. Huey P. Newton Way.
+The building immediately adjacent to where the shooting took place is now the Black Panther Party museum and is adorned with a large mural commemorating the women of the Black Panther Party.
+A bronze bust of Newton is located two blocks away along the walkway in the middle of Mandela Parkway, where Newton Way dead-ends.

+During the Loma Prieta earthquake of October 17, 1989, the Cypress Street Viaduct suffered catastrophic failure and collapsed along a 1.25 mile section of the freeway.
+The collapse resulted in 42 deaths, the greatest loss of life in any one location from the earthquake.
+Following the collapse, the freeway was not rebuilt, due to environmental impact concerns, and the desire by the West Oakland community to reconnect the neighborhood with the rest of the city, among other reasons.
+A new route for Interstate 880 was selected along an industrial area and railroad yard around the outskirts of the neighborhood.
+The site of the former viaduct became Mandela Parkway, a wide urban boulevard named for South African president Nelson Mandela.

 Points of interest

 Architectural landmarks

 16th Street Station is an abandoned Southern Pacific Railroad station and historical landmark located in the Prescott neighborhood of Oakland, California, United States.
 The Beaux-Arts building was designed by architect Jarvis Hunt, a preeminent railroad station architect, and opened in 1912.
 The station has not been served by trains since 1994, and is currently available as a rental space for private events through 2021.
 The station has also served as a film location for the 2005 film Rent and Vallejo rapper E-40's "Tell Me When to Go" video.

 Performance arts

 Trapeze Arts is a performance arts school that teaches flying trapeze and other circus arts and is one of only a handful of full time circus schools in the United States.